markdstouffer/ani-bot/Getting Started.md

 Once you and your friends have been aliased to AniList users, you can go ahead and suggest an anime with `/wp suggest`.
 This will return an embed and a 'Join' button (active for 60 minutes following the message).
 Click the button, and you'll be added to the party!
 If you miss the button window, a similar action can be done through `/wp join`, which returns a dropdown list of all currently suggested anime.

 Once an anime has been suggested, and you and your friends are ready to start watching, use `/wp set` to access a dropdown list of suggested anime, and just click one to set it.
 You're all done!
-Using `/wp view` will now return the progress of you and other members of that watch-party.
+Using `/wp view <title>` will now return the progress of you and other members of that watch-party.

 ### /ep and Discussion Threads